 I graduated with an AAS from Ivy Tech Community College in 2009, majored in Computer Information Systems.
 Prior to that, I got a BA in History/Political Science at Concordia University-Irvine, and an MA in Historical Theology from Concordia Theological Seminary.
 In addition, I got my CompTIA certification for Network+ and A+ as well as its Security+ certification, and looking forward to be certified in Linux+.
 I have spent 5+ years in merchandising and events.
 In the past, I’ve have promoted Glidden paint for Walmart in northeast Indiana, worked with various sporting goods brands, and gave out food samples at Kroger.
-Right now, I am working with the folks at the Winner’s Circle off-track betting facility as a programme seller and resident handicapper in New Haven.
-I won’t vent about my job, as I’ve seen people post stupid damaging things on social media.
-Besides, the people are decent and the food is great.
+I work with the folks at the Winner’s Circle off-track betting facility in New Haven IN, processing bets as a mutuel clerk and selling programmes for races.
+This OTB is also where I am its resident handicapper.
+Every Friday I host “Carol’s Contest”, where I pick five races and challenge patrons to select winning horses for racing vouchers.
 The views expressed on CarolRutz.com are strictly my own views and not those of my past and present employers and institutions.

 I regularly play the horses, mainly thoroughbred races.
 I prefer watching simulcasts from the NYRA racetracks and Tampa Bay Downs.
 I stink at harness racing.
 Don’t ask me to handicap horses from Northfield or Hoosier Park!
 I have been handicapping regularly since January 2016, but I have been a fan of horse racing since 1985.
 Everyday, I learn something new, and I want to share what I have learned to interested players.
 I have no secret formula for successful playing, but I do expect those learning to invest weeks in learning how to read the Daily Racing Forms, recognising pedigree, and implementing money management.
+If I can describe my style, it is trying to avoid playing favorites (aka “the chalk”) and instead find very active longshots and value plays that actually have a fighting chance to win a race.
 My favorite horse is Mind Your Biscuits.

 The rest of my time is spent surfing the web and listening to 80s Synthpop, early Gothic and British New Wave.
 A sampling of what I listen to: Bow Wow Wow, Slow Children, Daft Punk, Depeche Mode, Siouxsie and the Banshees, Secret Chiefs 3, Adult.,Fad Gadget, Felix Da Housecat, and the early synth works of Kitaro.

-I am a Missouri Synod Lutheran who was inducted officially 26 April 1998 and glad that I am.
 I consider myself as a Confessional Lutheran who holds a “quia” (unconditional and unqualified) subscription to our Confessions and I value the Liturgy and Sacraments highly.
 The historic and Scriptural truths are beyond faddish popular culture but it reaches us to all.
 Lutheranism acknowledges the presence of an eternal God Who interacts in the finite space-time continuum, becomes Man, gave Himself His all via the Cross, and redeems us so we can share eternity with Him.
 I’m High Church but I wear Low Church-style outfits consisting of a Kentucky-themed or horse racing t-shirt and black sweatpants.
 Why yes, a Preakness shirt is perfectly fine to wear at the communion rail.
+I espouse a “warm orthodoxy” in which I believe in clarity and charity of heart.
+I have faced and survived discrimination as I was deemed unsuitable for church work due to my disability.
+I have a small self-care guide for those who were wronged by institutions of the church, a permanent work in progress.

 I am openly Autistic.
 Diagnosed at 3/4 years, mainstreamed in elementary school, and learned to adapt and accept myself.
 I am not ashamed of it, and the more I am open, the better the opportunities for me and other fellows on the Spectrum.